SAG-AFTRA protects and serves its members. Benefits include:

 New Member Orientations are held regularly at SAG-AFTRA.
 Hear from working SAG-AFTRA members and SAG-AFTRA staff about how to get the most from your new union membership.
 Get your questions answered too!

 - Access to Casting Directors

-The SAG Foundation’s Casting Access Project offers Guild members in Los Angeles, New York and Florida opportunities to meet casting directors through educational panels and seminars and cold reading workshops with top casting directors, and it’s free.
+The SAG Foundation’s Casting Access Project offers union members in Los Angeles, New York and Florida opportunities to meet casting directors through educational panels and seminars and cold reading workshops with top casting directors, and it’s free.

 SAG Foundation also sends out invitations to cold readings and scene showcases with working casting directors.